-All 82P33714 control and status registers are accessed through an I2C slave, SPI or UART interface.
+All 82P33810 control and status registers are accessed through an I2C slave, SPI or the UART microprocessor interface.
 For configuring the DPLLs, APLL1 and APLL2, the I2C master interface can automatically load a configuration from an external EEPROM after reset.